 Why Finnafjörður matters

 Finnafjörður is a remote bay in northeast Iceland with very little coastal infrastructure.
-Whale Wise has provided the first evidence that it is may be an important habitat for humpback whales.
+Whale Wise has provided the first evidence that it may be an important habitat for humpback whales.

 Finnafjörður is a remote bay in northeast Iceland with very little coastal infrastructure.
-Whale Wise has provided the first evidence that it is may be an important habitat for humpback whales.
+Whale Wise has provided the first evidence that it may be an important habitat for humpback whales.

 Using photo identification, drones and underwater acoustic monitoring, our team is building a clearer picture of how whales use this fjord across the seasons.